oda-hub/sustainable-oda/README.md

 *ODA makes finding and re-using previously computed data and workflows the first principle*

+This poses and advantage comparing to precompute-all approaches which potentially produce not substantially untilized results.

 ## Communication

 Societal impact of interoperability methodology  communication